mees-van-wel/hexa-center-website/src/routes/guide/healthcare/programs/index.md

 ## 6. Preview mode

-The programs functionality features a Preview mode to show you what a step looks like before finalizing the creation proces.
+The programs functionality features a Preview mode to show you what a step looks like before finalizing the creation process.
 To access this functionality simply select a program, proceed to select a step from the list of available steps and click on the `Preview` button.
 The preview mode even enables you to test the different form items by allowing you to interact with them just like a client filling in the program would.

 ![Preview mode](/images/guide/programs-previewmode.jpg "Preview mode")